LucasRaony/raster/README.md

 # Rasterization
 Rasterização de Primitivas
-###[Introduction]
 #Introduction
 The objective of this project is to do rasterization of geometric primitives to simulate access to a Framebuffer using a Framework which possibility this simulation.